nicoleman0/portscanner-go/README.md

 # Tune workers and timeout
 ./portscan -hosts example.com -ports top:100 -workers 800 -timeout 300ms

+# Colorized output
+# Table output uses ANSI colors when writing to a terminal.
+# Colors are automatically disabled when output is redirected to a file.
+# Example with file output:
+./portscan -hosts 127.0.0.1 -ports top:50 -o scan.txt
 ```

 ## Notes
 - This uses standard TCP connect scans (no raw SYN), so it runs without special privileges.
 - Timeouts and worker pool size significantly impact speed and accuracy; adjust based on network conditions.
+ - Colorized output is only applied when printing to an interactive terminal.